-Despite the Coronavirus pandemic, there are still New Yorkers looking for a new home to rent or purchase.
-So how do open houses work now with the shelter in place mandate?
+Despite the pandemic, there are still New Yorkers looking for places to buy and rent.
+So how do agents do open houses now with social distancing enforced?

-With the severity of the spread of COVID-19 in New York City, it is no surprise that traditional and typical apartment searching is a bigger challenge.
+With the severity of the spread of COVID-19 in NYC, it is no surprise that traditional apartment searching is a bigger challenge.
 So how does the Coronavirus affect NYC real estate exactly?
-For one, at the beginning of the pandemic, there was a shift from many people attending open houses to some open houses without even a single visitor.
+Real estate agents are used to a ton of people attending open houses, and have found now that they can host some without even a single visitor stopping by.

 Agent-led video home tours

-One company, RICOH Tours is an example of how brokers can create these high quality tours that will immerse you into the feel of an actual apartment viewing.
-They do it by using cameras that are able to capture a high definition 360 degree space that’ll make you feel like you’re standing in the space yourself.
+One company, RICOH Tours is an example of how brokers can create video tours that are high-quality.
+They use cameras that are able to capture a high definition 360 degree space that’ll make you feel like you’re standing in the space yourself.
 Agent-led video home tours are also a great way to showcase a space to many people at one time while practicing social distancing.

 Video chat tours